AnonymousCodes911/Speak_using_pyhton/README.md

 # Speak_using_pyhton
-Make your system speak using pyhton and pyttsx3
+Make a script speak using pyhton and pyttsx3

-Anonymouscodes®